-Areas of roof and yard draining to surface waters will receive very minimal quantities of dust from atmospheric deposition.
+Areas of roof and yard draining to soakaway will receive very minimal quantities of dust from atmospheric deposition.
+Well-constructed soakaways are designed and more than capable of breaking down very small organic particles.

 The sector guidance also explains that grass cover around the installation may be sufficient to collect dust and impede run-off to surface water systems.
 On this basis, we do not consider dispersed dust landing on fields outside the proposed installation boundary and being transported into watercourses as a significant environmental risk, as the measures described in this paragraph will ensure that dust is adequately dispersed, to background levels within 100m of the installation.